LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/problem-set/README.md

 ### Guidance
 ####Water:
 <em>Use the source, Luke!
 Use the source!</em><br>
-Check out the source code example called “adder.c” under Week 1's Wednesday lecture.
+Check out the source code example called “adder.c” under
+<a href="http://cdn.cs50.net/2015/fall/lectures/1/w/src1w/" target="_blank">Week 1's Wednesday lecture source code examples</a>
+.
 With a few tweaks, might this be the droids - er, code - you're looking for???

 Remember: CS50's source code examples can take you a long way toward solving the pset problems!